Help and support for exporting

 - In-market research - Trade Advisers are based in Brazil, China (Beijing), Kuala Lumpur, Singapore, Tokyo, Australia, Dubai, Europe, India, London (construction sector), Russia, Saudi Arabia, South Africa and the United States of America.
 Additionally, specialist food advisors are located in France, Germany, Italy and Spain.

-- Trade Advisory Services (TAS) GB/ROI - the Trade Advisory Service service provides consultants to work with businesses and assist them to grow their sales in the Republic of Ireland and Great Britain.
+- Trade Advisory Services (TAS) GB/ROI - the Trade Advisory Service service provides consultants to work with businesses and assist them in growing their sales in the Republic of Ireland and Great Britain.
 New exporters can benefit from practical advice in identifying and addressing barriers to export trade while experienced exporters will benefit from increased export sales through current and new export market development and capability development.

 - Legal advice - assistance for companies new to exporting or selling into new overseas markets.
 This support is subject to eligibility criteria.